What is Polyurethane and why are our Polyurethane Tubes suitable in Pneumatic Control Systems?

 What is Polyurethane?

-Polyurethane is a very flexible elastomer – which is synthetic polymer having elastic properties.
-The main advantage of Polyurethane are that it is has:
+Polyurethane is a very flexible elastomer – a synthetic polymer with elastic properties.
+The main advantage of Polyurethane is that it has:

 Anti Bacterial Properties

 Polyurethane does not support mould, mildew, fungus or other similar growth.